 To reach Nisonin Temple in Arashiyama, take the JR Sagano Line to Saga-Arashiyama Station.
-From the station, it’s about a 20-minute walk through scenic streets.
-Alternatively, the Keifuku Arashiyama Line stops at Arashiyama Station, from where the temple is a 15-minute walk.
-For convenience, buses serving the Arashiyama area also provide access, with stops near the temple.
+From there, it’s about a 20-minute walk through scenic streets.
+Alternatively, the Keifuku Arashiyama Line stops at Arashiyama Station, from which the temple is a 15-minute walk.
+For added convenience, buses serving the Arashiyama area also stop near the temple.

 Nisonin Temple